blueLotus3/project-2-react/beer/project-worksheet.md

                     </>
     )
     }
 // I was proud of this code because this was when I got really comfortable with doing react and It was nice to figure this out and finish my homework early that night cause of this.
-I used this to find specific data to pull when a zip code was called in the search bar, these props were called inside their object.
+I used this to find specific data to pull when a zip code was called in the search bar, these props were called inside their object..